bloominstituteoftechnology/LambdaMUD-Project/README.md

 WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
 You will be using the Pusher service to handle the WebSocket connections for your project.
-You can read more about WebSockets [here](https://pusher.com/websockets).
+You can read more about them [here](https://pusher.com/websockets).

 You are to treat this week as if you are working at a company and the instructor is your client.
 The project managers will be your main